sammarth-k/chandralc/README.md

 #### Downloads:

-- Large database of over 76,000 files
+- Large database of over 100,000 files
-- Downloading extracted lightcurves from multiple galaxies.
+- Downloading extracted lightcurves from 13+ galaxies.
 - Search for lightcurves with J2000 coordinates
 - Retrieve galaxy from lightcurve file names